Buzz Aldrin Returns To The Air, Oldest Man To Fly With USAF Thunderbirds

 — Buzz Aldrin (@TheRealBuzz) April 2, 2017

-If you failed to catch Buzz Aldrin at the Melbourne Air & Space Show or would like to see him in his element, which is space exploration, you can still grab the chance and attend the upcoming conference held by the International Space University (ISU) in June.
+If you failed to catch Buzz Aldrin at the Melbourne Air & Space Show, or would like to see him in his element, which is space exploration, you can still grab the chance and attend the upcoming conference held by the International Space University (ISU) in June.

 According to Silicon Republic, Buzz Aldrin will be arriving in Cork, Ireland, as chancellor of the International Space University to mark its 30th edition of the Space Studies Program (SSP17).
 The ISU celebrations will kick off on June 26 at the Cork Institute of Technology, where Aldrin will be making an address.

-ISU says about the conference:
+ISU says this about the conference.

 As the 2017 Melbourne Air & Space Show closed with Buzz Aldrin and the Thunderbirds, the exhibition will again be returning next year on March 17 to 18.
 You can check their official website for more information about the Air & Space Show, tickets, and dates.